react-navigation/react-navigation/docs/api/navigators/DrawerNavigator.md

  });

  <DrawerNav
-   screenProps={/* this prop will get passed to the screen components as this.props.screenProps */}
+   screenProps={/* this prop will get passed to the screen components and nav options as props.screenProps */}
  />
  ```